Table of Contents

 6. What is renderedCallback() in LWC?

-RenderedCallback() is the function or method in LWC that is useful for carrying out the logic once the component completes its rendering phase.
-This lifecycle hook is important for performing actions required after the component gets rendered, like manipulating the DOM (Document Object Model) and initializing the third-party libraries.
+The “renderedCallback()” is the function or method in LWC that executes the logic once the component completes its rendering phase.
+This lifecycle hook is important for performing actions after the component is rendered, such as manipulating the DOM (Document Object Model) and initializing third-party libraries.

-The @wire decorator is used in LWC to associate a property or method with a Salesforce data source.
-It automatically manages data collecting, error handling, and state management, making it easier to integrate Salesforce data into components.
+The @wire decorator in LWC associates a property or method with a Salesforce data source.
+It automatically manages data collection, error handling, and state management, making it easier to integrate Salesforce data into components.
 The @wire decorator is compatible with Apex methods and Salesforce’s built-in wire adapters.

-8. Name the tools present in the Salesforce Lightning.
+8. Name the tools present in Salesforce Lightning.

 Salesforce Lightning includes the Lightning Component Framework, Lightning App Builder, Lightning Process Builder, Lightning Design System, Lightning Component Library, and Lightning Connect, which are useful tools.